Melissa gained experience as a dog guardian by caring for her blind dog, Sam.

-We took him to the vet to be checked out and was told us he was about 5 years old and his blindness was from a congenital birth defect due to a corneal defect in both eyes.
-However his third eye lid, formally referred to as a prolapsed lacrimal gland, covers the left eye and we cannot see much of the eye.
+We took him to the vet to be checked out and was told us he was about five years old, and his blindness was from a congenital birth defect due to a corneal defect in both eyes.
+However, his third eyelid, formally referred to as a prolapsed lacrimal gland, covers the left eye and we cannot see much of the eye.
 This means that he most likely cannot see much of anything out of that eye as well.

 So he's healthy, albeit a little thin; now what?
 How do you treat a blind dog?
 How do you play with a blind dog?
-How do yu teach him house manners?
-We kept having all of these questions and we had to find answers.
-I researched how to live with a blind dog when we first took Sam in, however I neglected to save any websites that I found useful.
-I did a new search, which lead to this article.
+How do you teach him house manners?
+We kept having all of these questions, and we had to find answers.
+I researched how to live with a blind dog when we first took Sam in; however, I neglected to save any websites that I found useful.
+I did a new search, which led to this article.
 The sites that I found helpful are listed below.

-- http://www.blinddogrescue.com/: This is an organization that provides help to the blind and visually impaired dogs of the United States and to Canada.
+- Blinddogrescue.com: This is an organization that provides help to the blind and visually impaired dogs of the United States and to Canada.
 They help blind dogs to get adopted.
-They have links to websites, blogs, and informational PDF's on how to train your dog, the different types of eye disorders and diseases that can lead to blindness.
+They have links to websites, blogs, and informational PDFs on how to train your dog, the different types of eye disorders and diseases that can lead to blindness.

-- https://www.petfinder.com/dogs/dog-care/living-with-blind-dogs/: An article on Petfinder.com that goes over what to expect when your dog starts going blind. from mood swings to the possible causes of blindness.
+- PetFinder.com: An article on Petfinder.com that goes over what to expect when your dog starts going blind. from mood swings to the possible causes of blindness.

 The prolapsed lacrimal gland in his left eye, also called cherry eye, means the gland of the third eyelid has popped out from behind the eyelid and in some cases either covers the eye (like with Sam) or protrudes out of the eyelid as a reddish mass.
 This condition is called "cherry eye" because of the red protrusion.
 Why they named it after a summer fruit I do not know; maybe the veterinarian that discovered it was craving cherries that day.

 The answer to this one is both yes and no. A dog with vision impairment can be just as protective as a dog without vision impairment.
-You however, will not want to get a blind dog if your neighborhood is experience a string of break ins.
+You, however, will not want to get a blind dog if your neighborhood is experiencing a string of break-ins.
 If the dog cannot see the burglar, there is a good chance he cannot protect you or your valuables, but he can bark enough to dissuade someone from breaking in.
 Sam has a very loud bark and will let someone know that he is on the other side of the door along with the other doors in the house.